Simprovised: Reception

 "Simprovised" scored a 1.2 rating and was watched by 2.80 million viewers, making it Fox's highest rated show of the night.

 Dennis Perkins of The A.V.
 Club was positive on "Simprovised", giving it a B+.
 He explained "What’s so entertaining about Homer’s journey in 'Simprovised' is how it grows out of his character.
 Sure, the episode is pretty streamlined, since those last three minutes were set aside for the big ratings-grab, but lopping off the opening credits entirely helped.
 There’s even time for a truncated but effective B-story, with Marge getting pissed at Bart for not appreciating her building him a new treehouse.
 Honestly, underdeveloped, gag-happy storylines are a sad fact of life in modern-day 'Simpsons' but 'Simprovised' proves that—even when compressed—a simple story well told and rooted in the characters can be both funny and affecting."

 IGN reviewer Jesse Schedeen gave the episode a 6.4/10.
 He criticized the episode itself, but enjoyed the improvised part, adding "For the most part, this episode was very textbook, late-era Simpsons fare.
 There were some humor to be had (mainly in the first act), but mostly a lot of missed opportunities and well-worn Simpson family drama.
 However, the live segment that closed out the episode was definitely a welcome change from the norm.
 That segment proved that this show still can take risks from time to time, and furthermore, that those risks can pay off."

-Den of Geek's Tony Sokol was critical, giving the episode 2.5/5 stars, writing "The episode moved, but for a comedy show doing a show about comedy, the laughs were slim."
+Tony Sokol of Den of Geek was critical, giving the episode 2.5/5 stars, writing "The episode moved, but for a comedy show doing a show about comedy, the laughs were slim."